 The Student Service Learning (SSL) program in MCPS promotes a culture of student involvement and student responsibility through civic engagement.
 Service learning is a graduation requirement in Maryland.
-MCPS students must complete a minimum of 75 service-learning hours to graduate.
-They may begin fulfilling this requirement in the summer after Grade 5 and continue to accrue SSL hours through high school.
-Students who earn 240 or more SSL hours receive a Certificate of Meritorious Service at the time of graduation.
+MCPS students must complete a minimum of 75 servicelearning hours to graduate.
+They may begin fulfilling this requirement during the summer after Grade 5 and continue to accrue SSL hours through high school.
+Students who earn 240 or more SSL hours by the first Friday in April of their senior year will receive a Certificate of Meritorious Service at the time of graduation.
 Preparation, action, and reflection are the three phases of service learning that distinguish SSL from traditional volunteering and community-service efforts.